 - Banana- Ripe bananas are much sweeter in baked goods.
-Use browning, spotted bananas if you have them.
+Use browning, spotted bananas if you have them for more natural sweetness.

 You’ll mix your dry ingredients and wet ingredients in separate bowls and then mix them until combined.

-Then, gently mix in the mashed banana and strawberries.
+Then, gently mix in one of the bananas and the strawberries.

 Spread the oatmeal mixture into a 2 quart pan.
 For a pretty topping, slice some of the strawberries lengthwise and place them on top of the oatmeal.